dotnet/docs-aspire/docs/messaging/rabbitmq-client-integration.md

 ---

+For more information, see [dotnet add package](/dotnet/core/tools/dotnet-add-package) or [Manage package dependencies in .NET applications](/dotnet/core/tools/dependencies).

 ### Add RabbitMQ server resource

 In your app host project, call <xref:Aspire.Hosting.RabbitMQBuilderExtensions.AddRabbitMQ*> on the `builder` instance to add a RabbitMQ server resource: